General Liability Disclaimer (GLD)

 and is clearly presented by IdeaMerge during the online reservation process.
 On rare occasion, the vendor may offer to move your rental or lease to

 new dates and waive the cancellation fee.
 Such offer is not guaranteed.
-We recommend that you
+Again, we strongly recommend that you

-purchase travel insurance to address this and other risks.
+purchase travel insurance (e.g. from a third-party insurance provider specializing in travel insurance) to address this and other risks.
 IdeaMerge exercises no control over the vendors' cancellation

 d) Pick-up day cancellation.
 If you refuse to accept the offered vehicle at the